Sargon II: Further minor conflicts

 The Philistine city of Ashdod rebelled under its king Azuri in 713, and was crushed by Sargon or one of his generals.
 Azuri was replaced as king by Ahi-Miti.
 In 712 the vassal king Tarhunazi of Kammanu in northern Syria rebelled against Assyria, seeking to ally with Midas.
-Tahunazi had been placed on his throne during Sargon's 720 campaign in the Levant.
+Tarhunazi had been placed on his throne during Sargon's 720 campaign in the Levant.
 This revolt was dealt with by Sargon's turtanu; Tarhunazi was defeated and his lands were annexed.
 His capital, Melid, was given to Mutallu of Kummuh.
 Mutallu was a trusted ally since the kings of Kummuh had long maintained good relations with the Assyrian court.
 After the Assyrian army defeated a revolt by the kingdom of Gurgum in 711 and it was annexed, Sargon's control of southern Anatolia became relatively stable.
 Shortly after Sargon's victory, Ashdod revolted again.
 The locals deposed Ahi-Miti and in his stead proclaimed a noble named Yamani as king.
 In 712, Yamani approached Judah and Egypt for an alliance but the Egyptians refused Yamani's offer, maintaining good relations with Sargon.
 After the Assyrians defeated Yamani in 711 and Ashdod was destroyed, Yamani escaped to Egypt and was extradited to Assyria by Pharaoh Shebitku in 707.

 Reconquest of Babylonia

 In 710, Sargon decided to reconquer Babylonia.
 To justify the impending expedition, Sargon proclaimed that the Babylonian national deity Marduk had commanded him to liberate the south from the evil Marduk-apla-iddina.
 Though Babylonia and Elam still maintained good relations, the military alliance between the two had disintegrated.
 Sargon used diplomacy to convince cities and tribes within Babylonia to betray Marduk-apla-iddina.
 Through secret negotiations, several tribes and cities in northern Babylonia were won over, including the city of Sippar and the tribes Bit-Dakkuri and Bit-Amukkani.

-Sargon invaded Babylonia by marching alongside the eastern bank of the river Tigris until he reached the city of Dur-Athara, which had been fortified by Marduk-apla-iddina but was quickly defeated and renamed Dur-Nabu.
+Sargon invaded Babylonia by marching alongside the eastern bank of the river Tigris until he reached the city of Dur-Athara, which had been fortified by Marduk-apla-iddina (moving also the entire Gambulu tribe, an Aramean people, into it), but was quickly defeated and renamed Dur-Nabu.
 Sargon created a new province surrounding the city, Gambulu.
 Dur-Athara might have been seized specifically to prevent the Elamites from sending any significant aid to Marduk-apla-iddina.
 Sargon spent some time at Dur-Athara, sending his soldiers on expeditions to the east and south to convince cities and tribes to submit to his rule.
 Sargon's forces defeated a contingent of Aramean and Elamite soldiers by a river referred to as the Uknu.
 Once Sargon crossed the Tigris and one of the branches of the Euphrates and arrived at the city Dur-Ladinni, near Babylon, Marduk-apla-iddina became frightened.
 He may have had little support from the people and priesthood of Babylon or had lost most of his army at Dur-Athara.
 Marduk-apla-iddina fled to Elam, where he unsuccessfully petitioned King Shutruk-Nahhunte II for aid.